bit101/lures/README.md

 attr.Dt = 0.02
 ```

 Then render the attractor however you like.
-It will use the updated parameter value.
+It will use the updated values.

 It's suggested to change parameters by small amounts at first.
 A small change might make a large difference in the output.